Modeling Sarcastic Speech: Semantic and Prosodic Cues in a Speech Synthesis Framework: Results and Discussion

-Finally, the proposed system achieved the strongest results with $2.7 \pm 0.1$ MOS and $3.8 \pm 0.2$ SMOS.
-Taken together, the results suggest three main insights: (i) raw LLM embeddings are insufficient and may harm synthesis quality; (ii) parameter-efficient adaptation with LoRA can effectively inject pragmatic knowledge into the speech synthesis pipeline; and (iii) retrieval-augmented conditioning further refines prosodic expressiveness by grounding synthesis in real sarcastic exemplars.
-Together, these mechanisms enable the proposed system to generate speech that is both natural and perceptually recognizable as sarcastic.
+Taken together, these results highlight three key insights: (i) raw, general-purpose embeddings are insufficient and can reduce perceived expressivity; (ii) parameter-efficient adaptation with LoRA can inject semantic and pragmatic knowledge that enhances the recognition of sarcasm; and (iii) retrieval-augmented conditioning further refines prosodic expressiveness by grounding synthesis in real sarcastic exemplars.
+In summary, these findings suggest the complementary roles of semantic and prosodic cues in sarcasm perception.